-Many wonder if it is truly necessary to obtain the help of an attorney when signing a commercial lease.
-Tenants might find themselves regretting the decision not to have a lease agreement looked over by an attorney before signing it.
+Many wonder if it is truly necessary to obtain the help of an attorney when negotiating a commercial lease.
+Tenants might find themselves regretting the decision not to have a lease agreement reviewed by an attorney before signing it.
 There are many legal issues that can arise such as landlord/tenant disputes that could have been avoided if an attorney was involved from the beginning.
 Before signing a commercial lease agreement, it is important to have an attorney look over factors that may include:

 - Confirmation of rent and other financial obligations such as taxes, insurance, and maintenance